graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 The following properties are available to all directive action methods:

-* `this.DirectiveTarget` - The targeted schema item or resolved field value depending the directive type.
+* `this.DirectiveTarget` - The `ISchemaItem` or `IDocumentPart` to which the directive is being applied.
-* `this.Request`  - The invocation request for the currently executing directive.
-Contains lots of advanced information just as execution phase, the executing location etc.
+* `this.Request`  - The directive invocation request for the currently executing directive.
+Contains lots of advanced information just as execution phase, the directive type declared on the schema etc.

 ### Directive Arguments